The covering numbers of rings: Rings without unity and covers by unital subrings

-Much of the earlier work in this paper still holds when stated only for unital subrings.
-Thankfully, however, we only require three specific prior results to complete the proof of Theorem \ref{thm:mainunital}.
-As the reader may check, the following results hold mutatis mutandis for unital maximal subrings and $\sigma_u$-elementary rings: Lemma \ref{lem:AMM2.2}, Theorem \ref{thm:Jij=0}, and Lemma \ref{lem:Jkk}.
+As in Section \ref{sect:J}, our strategy is to show that in a $\sigma_u$-elementary ring, most of the bimodules $J_{ij}$ must be zero.
+Much of the work done earlier in this paper still holds when stated only for unital subrings or $\sigma_u$-elementary rings.
+As noted earlier, Theorem \ref{thm:Jij=0}, and Lemma \ref{lem:Jkk} hold mutatis mutandis for unital maximal subrings and $\sigma$-elementary rings (see Remarks \ref{rem:mutmut1} and \ref{rem:mutmut2}).
+In particular, we have the following structural results on a $\sigma_u$-elementary ring $R$.